Rights and Responsibilities of Students

 The Yale School of Management has rigorous academic standards, designed to help students develop the depth of knowledge and understanding that they will need to be successful leaders.
 Classroom work is challenging and requires a substantial commitment in time and energy.

-The School provides extensive resources to assist students in making the transition to management course work and improving their work in areas of difficulty.
+The school provides extensive resources to assist students in making the transition to management course work and improving their work in areas of difficulty.
 Students who fail to maintain the Quality Standard for their degree programs may be dismissed, subject to appeal, from the program.

 Attendance